were driven on Bay Area roads each day on average in 2023

 Daily miles traveled have largely followed the economic cycle, with more miles driven during economic booms than during recessions.

-During the COVID-19 pandemic, daily miles traveled dropped considerably as millions stayed home from offices, restaurants and stores.
+During the COVID-19 pandemic, daily miles traveled dropped considerably as Bay Area drivers stayed home from offices, restaurants and stores.
 Daily miles per capita dropped sharply as well.
-While all counties have seen VMT bounce back somewhat since 2020, daily miles traveled are still 17% below their 2019 peak, indicating a longer-term sea change in regional travel.
+While all Bay Area counties have seen VMT bounce back somewhat since 2020, daily miles traveled are still 17% below their 2019 peak, potentially indicating a longer-term change in regional travel.

 As of 2023, daily miles traveled in the Bay Area are still 17% below their 2019 peak